Drum998/salon-ese/development-plan.md

 - Deployment and configuration guide

 ### **Business Documentation:**
-- Holiday calculation methodology
+- Multi-service booking methodology
-- Commission structure documentation
+- Holiday impact calculation guide
-- Billing element configuration guide
+- Customer service tracking guide

 ---

 ## 🎯 Next Steps

-1. **Review and approve this plan**
+1. **Review and approve this enhanced plan**
-2. **Start with Phase 1, Step 1 (Database Schema)**
+2. **Start with Phase 1 (Database Schema Updates)**
-3. **Create development timeline**
+3. **Create detailed development timeline**
-4. **Set up testing environment**
+4. **Set up enhanced testing environment**
-5. **Begin implementation**
+5. **Begin implementation with priority fixes**

 ---

-*This plan is based on the client requirements in `next steps.txt` and the current state of the salon-ese project.
-It provides a structured approach to implementing all requested features while maintaining system stability and performance.*
+*This enhanced plan integrates all new requirements from `new_requirements.txt` while maintaining and improving existing functionality.
+It provides a structured approach to implementing the enhanced salon management system with improved user experience and business efficiency.*